ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 > Yeah, we better pack up.
 We can try again another night when the tech's working.

 _Reluctantly, they begin to gather their things.
 Makayla lingers, staring out at the tall grass with a mix of disappointment and determination._

-**MAKAYLA**
-_(softly)_

-> Next time.
-We'll be ready next time.

 \_As they pack up their makeshift surveillance system, the wind picks up, rustling through the grass.
-For a moment, it almost sounds like whispers carried on the breeze.\_b
+For a moment, it almost sounds like whispers carried on the breeze.

 **MISTY**